HobbitJack/typeset/README.md

 A very simple Unix pipeline-based typesetting package.

 As of version v1.0.0, ``typset`` consists of three tools.
-All three tools are designed around working with plain text, and a very small and trivial to learn typesetting language applies to help get certain types of special formatting out.
+All included tools are designed around working with plain text, and a very small and trivial to learn typesetting language applies to help get certain types of special formatting out.
 Note that these tools are designed around the way *I* write plain-text documents, as stories and such for my Creative Writing class, and occassionaly as write-ups for other classes.
 As such, this formatting style may not be what you need.
 The three special types of text are as follows.